bamos/bamos.github.io/_posts/2016-08-09-deep-completion.md

   the same, but a little more involved.
   [Loading Torch models on ARM is possible, but tricky](https://github.com/cmusatyalab/openface/issues/42).
   I don't have experience loading TensorFlow models on ARM.
-+ When using multiple GPUs, setting `cutorch.setDevice` in Torch is much easier than exporting `CUDA_VISIBLE_DEVICES` in TensorFlow.
++ When using multiple GPUs, setting `cutorch.setDevice` programmatically in Torch is slightly easier than exporting the `CUDA_VISIBLE_DEVICES` environment variable in TensorFlow.
++ TensorFlow's long startup time is a slightly annoyance if I want to quickly debug my code on small examples.
+In Torch, the startup time is negligible.
-+ In Python, I like overriding the process name for long-running experimentns with [setproctitle](https://pypi.python.org/pypi/setproctitle) so that I can remember what's running when I look at the running processes on my GPUs or CPUs.
++ In Python, I like overriding the process name for long-running experiments with [setproctitle](https://pypi.python.org/pypi/setproctitle) so that I can remember what's running when I look at the running processes on my GPUs or CPUs.